Skip to Content

 How Does Asbestos Cause Cancer?

-People may accidentally inhale or swallow microscopic asbestos fibers.
-Once the fibers enter the body, they cannot be broken down or removed.
+Once the fibers enter the body, they can embed in tissues and organ linings.
 Over time, the fibers can cause irritation, inflammation and scarring.
-This can lead to tumor development and cancers like mesothelioma.
+This can lead to asbestos diseases and cancers like mesothelioma.
+In addition, it can cause lung, ovarian and laryngeal cancers.
+Asbestos exposure can also trigger other conditions, like asbestosis (lung scarring) and pleural plaques.

 All six types of asbestos can cause cancer.
 Any amount of exposure, including short-term asbestos exposure, can lead to an asbestos-related illness.